kowainik/kowainik.github.io/posts-raw/2018-11-18-state-pattern-matching.md

         Right a  -> a <$ put (Values vals)
 ```

-Note how cleaner the code became!
+Note how the code became much cleaner!
 Now it’s quite easy to implement the decoder
 for the `User` data type:

 ```haskell